Bermuda at the 2019 Pan American Games

-Bermuda competed at the 2019 Pan American Games in Lima, Peru from July 26 to August 11, 2019.
+Bermuda competed at the 2019 Pan American Games in Lima, Peru from 26 July to 11 August 2019.

 In March 2019, the Bermuda Olympic Association announced Branwen Smith-King as the team's chef de mission.
 In July 2019, the Bermuda Olympic Association named a team of 17 athletes (ten men and seven women) competing in seven sports.

 During the opening ceremony of the games, sailor Cecilia Wollmann carried the flag of the country as part of the parade of nations.

 Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.